gudehus/searchexcerpt2/README.md

 where text ist the initial text

-searchterm is the term which should be higlighted
+searchterm is the term which should be highlighted

 padding is the (optional) amount of characters which are added to the left an right of the highlighted term